scikit-build/scikit-build-core/docs/overrides.md

 :::

+If this override is present in your pyproject.toml file, scikit-build-core will not provide the `prepare_metadata_*` hooks, as it can't know without building if the build will fail.

 ## Any matching condition

 If you use `if.any` instead of `if`, then the override is true if any one of the